 How to prepare

 Trying the 2 sample exams which comes as part of the course will help you enormously.
-Timing yourself whilst you complete practice papers is crucial, so that you become used to working at a speed required to pass all questions.
+Timing yourself whilst completing practice papers is also crucial so that you become used to working at a speed required to pass all questions.
 We’ll talk about exam time-management a little later.

-You will have then have 145 minutes left.
+There will then be a further 145 minutes left.
 There are 2 time management strategies you can consider.

 Strategy 1: equal time per question